paulmaier/GATK-Joint-Genotyping-Pipeline/README.md

 only works on one interval (chromosome/contig) at a time.
 This script will make an artificial interval for GenomicsDBImport | GenotypeGVCFs, and then restore the original CHROM/POS identities afterwards.
-**NOTE:** Since I only had 3 samples, I did not parallelize by sample.
-But this could be done.
+**NOTE:** Since I only had 3 samples ("229", "230", "231"), I did not parallelize by sample.
+If you have many samples you may want to do that.
+As written however, you'll want to run Step 1, then all samples in Step 2 simultaneously, Step 3, Step 4 (if desired).

 ### This pipeline is designed to:
 1. Call SNPs in a pooled transcriptome